sarahyjja/JS-beginner-workshop/lesson-2-command-line-js-basics.md

 console.log('Hello world!');
 ```

 Click "run" and check the console.
-You should see "Hello world!" printed out on the right hand side.
+You should see "Hello world!" printed out on the right-hand side.
 It'll look something like this:

 <div style="border: 1px solid grey;">
 <img src="source/images/lesson-2/js-hello-world.png" alt="Repl website, showing 'Hello World!' in the console">